umccr/MAF-summary/README.md

 --maf_files | List of *MAF* file(s) to be processed.
 Each file name is expected to be separated by comma --datasets | Desired names of each dataset.
 The names are expected to be in the same order as provided *MAF* files --samples_id_cols | The name(s) of MAF file(s) column containing samples' IDs (OPTIONAL).
 One column name is expected for a single file, and each separated by comma.
 The defualt samples' ID column is "Tumor_Sample_Barcode"
---genes_min | Minimal percentage of patients carrying mutations in individual genes to be included in the report (OPTIONAL; default is 4)
+--genes_min | Minimal percentage of patients carrying mutations in individual genes to be included in the report (OPTIONAL; default is `4`)
 --genes_list | Location and name of a file listing genes of interest to be considered in the report (OPTIONAL) --genes_blacklist | Location and name of a file listing genes to be excluded (OPTIONAL).
 Header is not expected and the genes should be listed in separate lines
 --samples_list | Location and name of a file listing specific samples to be included (OPTIONAL).
 All other samples will be ignored.
 The ID of samples to be included are expected to be listed in column named "Tumor_Sample_Barcode".
 Additional columns are also allowed
 --samples_blacklist | Location and name of a file listing samples to be excluded (OPTIONAL).
 The ID of samples to be excluded are expected to be listed in column named "Tumor_Sample_Barcode".
 Additional columns are allowed
 --nonSyn_list | List of variant classifications to be considered as non-synonymous.
 Rest will be considered as silent variants.
-Default uses [Variant Classifications](http://asia.ensembl.org/Help/Glossary?id=535) with High/Moderate variant consequences
+Default uses [Variant Classifications](http://asia.ensembl.org/Help/Glossary?id=535) with `High/Moderate variant consequences`
 --remove_duplicated_variants | Remove repeated variants in a particuar sample, mapped to multiple transcripts of same gene?
-(OPTIONAL) Defulat value is "FALSE"
+(OPTIONAL; defulat is `TRUE`). **Note**, option `TRUE` removes all repeated variants as duplicated entries. `FALSE` results in keeping all of them)
 --out_folder | Output folder

 <br />